How to Give a Constructive Performance Review: 5 Best Examples

 Once you’ve completed a welcome, get right into what they’ve done well recently.
 If they haven’t excelled in any particular area, congratulate them on consistently hitting their targets.

 Don’t overwhelm them with everything they’ve done right, however.
-Not only will that come across a little intense, but it will also leave you without anything to add later.
+Not only will that come across as a little intense, but it will also leave you without anything to add later.

 Don’t Be Too Harsh, but Offer Critique Where Necessary

 It’s best to get the critiques out of the way in the middle while they are riding the high of the positives.
 Try your best to stay objective throughout this stage.
-That means not being too harsh, but not sugarcoating things either.
+That means not being too harsh but not sugarcoating things, either.

 It’s also imperative that you don’t solely identify where they’ve gone wrong but how they could potentially remedy this.
 Offer solutions, and perhaps most imperatively, explain how you may be able to help.